masaers/blind/README.md

 ```
 The function `blind` and the preprocessing macro `BLIND_FUNC` are the main contributions of this single header library.

+Obviously, there is no need for `BLIND_FUNC` if you write your own variadic, overloaded, function objects; it's only for adapting existing functions.

 ### Gotchas